Issues Common Among Men Who Experience Same-Sex Attraction

 Many men who experience same-sex attraction feel inadequate in their masculinity.
 Having diminished feelings of masculinity does not mean that a man sees himself as feminine or wishes he were a woman.
 There is a considerable difference between feeling inadequate as a man and feeling feminine.
 How you feel about yourself is crucial and inner feelings of being incomplete or inadequate need to be resolved.

 For a boy, the concept of masculinity (what it means to be a man) is typically internalized before puberty by interaction with, and validation from, other boys and men.
 If you were confused about what it means to be a man or did not feel affirmed in your masculinity, you may have internalized the concept of masculinity in unhealthy ways with frustrating results.
-If this happened, you likely did not realize that anything abnormal was happening.
 As you entered puberty and sexual feelings emerged, they may have become confused with your masculine longings.

 Gender incongruity is a subjective experience, which means that it is based entirely on individual perspective.
-It is usually conscious, although some men may not be conscious of how incongruent they actually perceive themselves to be.
 It seems to be essential for all people to feel congruent with their own gender.
 Males need to see themselves as adequately matching the traits they believe are appropriate for men.
 And they need to feel capable of fulfilling the roles expected of males in their society.

 If gender identity is an issue for you, you may want to work with a professional therapist.
 He can help you think through and define for yourself what is masculine for you.
 You may find two books by Robert A. Johnson helpful: He: Understanding Masculine Psychology and She: Understanding Feminine Psychology.
 The book Men are from Mars; Women are from Venus by John Gray may also help you understand the physical and emotional differences between men and women.